hmrc/bank-account-verification-acceptance-example/README.md

 ## Running the tests

 Prior to executing the tests ensure you have:
- - Docker - if you want to a browser (Chrome or Firefox) inside a container
+ - Docker - if you want to run a browser (Chrome or Firefox) inside a container
  - Appropriate [drivers installed](#installing-local-driver-binaries) - to run tests against locally installed Browser
  - Installed/configured [service manager](https://github.com/hmrc/service-manager).